 • 1 extra large tomato, finely diced, with juices

-• 14 ounce can coconut milk (not lite)
+• 14-ounce can full fat coconut milk (not lite)

 • 1 tablespoon lime juice